Creating Oracle database that uses Raw Device option for Storing database files (For RHEL 4 / 3 / 2.1/ CentOS 4 / 3 / 2)

 export LD_LIBRARY_PATH=$ORACLE_HOME/lib

-Creating Database Manually without using dbca:
+Creating Database Manually without using dbca:# Get the aliases and functions

 Once you complete the former steps (except creating config file and creating links), you are ready to create database manually.